Food Allergies

 What are food allergies?

-Common food allergy symptoms:
+Common food allergy symptoms may include:

 • Rash or hives